-Japanese nationals or nationals of a country of the Union of the Paris Convention (including nationals deemed to be the nationals of the country of the Union in accordance with Article 3 of the Paris Convention - hereinafter the same applies in paragraph (2)) Member of the World Trade Organization Nationals of a Member of the World Trade Organization (meaning the nationals of Members provided for in paragraph 3 of Article 1 of the Annex 1C to the Marrakesh Agreement; the same applies in the next paragraph) Country of the Union of the Paris Convention or Member of the World Trade Organization
+Japanese nationals or nationals of a country of the Union of the Paris Convention (including nationals deemed to be the nationals of the country of the Union in accordance with Article 3 Member state of the World Trade Organization --- -- of the Paris Convention - hereinafter the same shall apply in the following paragraph).
+Nationals of a Member of the World Trade Organization (meaning the nationals of Members provided for in paragraph (3) of Article 1 of the Annex 1C to the Marrakesh Agreement; hereinafter the same shall apply in the following paragraph).
+Country of the Paris Convention Union or Member of the World Trade Organization

-- (2) The national of a country that is neither a country of the Paris Convention Union nor a member state of the World Trade Organization (limited to a country that allows Japanese nationals to make a priority claim under the same conditions as in Japan; hereinafter referred to as a "specified country" in this paragraph) may make a priority claim based on an application filed in that specified country, and a Japanese national, the national of a country of the Paris Convention Union, or the national of a member of the World Trade Organization may claim a priority for a patent application based on the application filed in a specified country, pursuant to Article 4 of the Paris Convention. - (3) The preceding two Articles apply mutatis mutandis if a priority claim is made pursuant to the preceding two paragraphs.
+- (2) The national of a country that is neither a country of the Paris Convention Union nor a member state of the World Trade Organization (limited to a country that allows Japanese nationals to make a priority claim under the same conditions as in Japan, and that is designated by the Commissioner of the Patent Office; hereinafter referred to as a "specified country" in this paragraph) may make a priority claim based on an application filed in that specified country, and a Japanese national, the national of a country of the Paris Convention Union, or the national of a member of the World Trade Organization may claim a priority for a patent application based on the application filed in a specified country, pursuant to Article 4 of the Paris Convention. - (3) The preceding two Articles shall apply mutatis mutandis if a priority claim is made pursuant to the preceding two paragraphs.